-High Quality Welds – that are Quicker & Stronger
+High-Quality Welds – That Are Quicker & Stronger

-GMAW is a very common type of welding due to its speed, strength, and versatility of application
+Gas Metal Arc Welding is a very common type of welding due to its speed, strength, and versatility of application

 - Rebuilding Equipment

-- Worn parts can be repaired by using MIG welding in a variety of coatings (stainless steel, bronze nickel, aluminum, or hard surfacing) and in a range of harness, for a fraction of the cost of purchasing a new part.
+- Worn parts can be repaired by using MIG welding in a variety of coatings (stainless steel, bronze nickel, aluminum, or hard surfacing) and in a range of harnesses, for a fraction of the cost of purchasing a new part.